 Last updated: 20 Mar 2021 | Reading time: 4 minutes | Watching time: 5 minutes

 OneNote and Notion may have the same purpose, but they are different in many ways.
 OneNote has grown a lot, and Notion is new in the market.
 What makes them different?
-Should you choose OneNote or Notion?
-The blog post explores both and covers OneNote vs. Notion (2020).
+The article explores both and covers OneNote vs. Notion (2021).